DevOpsChandraSekhar/Spring-Cloud-Service-Discovery-Eureka/README.md

 5. Now start EnableEureka first then employee and finally client service to run and call endpoint.
    *http://localhost8050/clientService

-6. That's it& you will see the json response.
+6. That's it & you will see the employee details in json response.